-Lucky are those, who are living in a stable economy and can have meals anytime of the day.
+Lucky are those, who are living in a stable economy and can have meals any time of the day.
 The year 2018 was quite devastating for millions of people around the world.
 Man-made crisis, internal conflicts and violence has led to displacement of millions.
 Imagine being forced to run away from your own homes!
 International Rescue Committee has listed countries which are on the brink of facing worst humanitarian crisis ever.
-Here we bring you Top Ten which account for two-third of entire refugee population across the globe:
+Here we bring you Top Ten which account for two-thirds of entire refugee population across the globe:

 Since decades, the country in Africa has been plagued with conflicts.
-Tribalism is one of the major reasons behind Somali civil war.
+Tribalism is one of the major reasons behind the Somali civil war.
 Every Somali wants to know if the political party will think about their “clan.”, and represent their “identity.”
 Different groups in Somalia fight for their rights on the limited resources available in the country.
 More than 2.6 million Somalis have been internally displaced in the country.
 Major Al-Shabab resurgence is unlikely, and the circumstances may continue to worsen in the year ahead.

 The United States military operation to combat militant Islamism and piracy has caused ongoing conflict in the country of Ethiopia, since 2002.
-The operation is referred as ‘Operation Enduring Freedom – Horn of Africa (OEF-HOA)’.
+The operation is referred to as ‘Operation Enduring Freedom-Horn of Africa (OEF-HOA)’.
 The tensions however escalated in 2018 when Prime Minister Abiy took charge and introduced certain reforms.
 Supporters of the Oromo Liberation Front (OLF) had placed their flag in parts of the city, and it was perceived that they are attempting to take control of the capital.
 Political concerns owing to ethnic variations, people displacement, and food security concerns are likely to remain in 2019.

 The Christian-Muslim strife in Nigeria can be traced back to 1953.
 It is sometimes shocking to witness that even today religious violence occurs in some countries, so much that over 2 million people are displaced in their own country.
 Boko Haram insurgency aims to impose Sharia in the northern parts of Nigeria – which has been the major cause of conflicts.
 Communal violence isn’t the only cause for bad circumstances, but there is also food and water insecurity in the nation.
 The upcoming presidential election of 2019 could also have a destabilizing impact, resulting in even major conflict.